About the Journal

 C) Publishable manuscripts should not be "weakness-free" but rather good enough for interesting public discussions;

-D) If you sense a paradigmatic disagreement or a paradigmatic "disgust" in yourself, this is a very good sign that this manuscript is worth of publication.
-New paradigms should not be censored but published although they may highly disturb our tastes and senses;
+D) If you sense a paradigmatic disagreement or a paradigmatic "disgust" in yourself, this is a very good sign that this manuscript is worth publication.
+New paradigms should not be censored but published, although they may highly disturb our tastes and senses;

-E) If you feel becoming polemical with the author of the manuscript, we want to encourage you developing a critical commentary for publication in DPJ along with the manuscript – please indicate this to the Managing Editors;
+E) If you feel becoming polemical with the author of the manuscript, we want to encourage you to develop a critical commentary for publication in DPJ along with the manuscript – please indicate this to the Managing Editors;

 In problematic situations that you cannot resolve completely yourselves, please seek help and/or advice from the Managing Editors.